1932 Cedar Mountain earthquake: Earthquake

 The earthquake occurred along a zone of strike-slip faults creating surface ruptures 60 km long and 6–14 km wide, trending southeast from the epicenter.
 Rupture was distributed across faults spanning three valleys and several mountain fronts including the Stewart-Monte Cristo Valley Fault Zone, and several small, unnamed faults in the Stewart and Gabbs Valleys.
 Maximum displacement was recorded at 2.7 m, with some dip-slip (normal) offset at 0.5 m.
 During the earthquake, many eyewitness reported lightning bolts and "mysterious lights" in Carson Valley.
 Shaking reached the maximum of X (Extreme) on the Mercalli intensity scale in Nevada, and overall, was felt for an area size of 850,000 square km.
 This complicated strike-slip earthquake between two mountain ranges was similar to that of the Owens Valley earthquake of 1872.

 Impact

-At the time of the earthquake, the region was uninhabited however, an adobe and stone cabin were destroyed with no injuries.
-Some damage to mine property and cabins were observed.
-At Mina, Hawthorne and Luning, the earthquake collapsed chimneys and shattered windows.
-Chimney damage were also reported in Fallon and the Reese River Valley.
-In Rhodes, a man suffered a fractured skull when the earthquake threw him against a train engine.
-The shaking created panic in Carson City, Virginia City, Reno and even in Sacramento, California.
+As the area around Cedar Mountain is uninhabited desert, damage was minimal.
+However two cabins; one made from stone and the other from adobe, were destroyed.
+The earthquake also damaged ore-refining facilities and mines.
+At Luning and Mina in Mineral County, the shock toppled many chimneys, while strong shaking was felt in Fallon and Tonopah.
+It was felt for 400,000 mi2, extending from the Rocky Mountains to the Pacific coast, and also in southern Oregon, Idaho, Utah, and Arizona, and San Diego.